 What is a T-account?

 A T-account is a visual way of displaying a set of financial records that use double-entry bookkeeping.
-It is called a T-account because of the structural way that the report looks like T.
+It is called a T-account because of the structural way that the report looks like T, with debits on the left and credits on the right.

 Any transaction a business makes will need to be recorded in the company’s general ledger.
 The general ledger is divided up into individual accounts which categorise similar transaction types together.